-In its first biosimilar approval (March 2015), the FDA assigned a meaningful suffix to Zarxio (filgrastim-sndz), in which "-sndz" referred to the name of its manufacturer, Sandoz.
-The FDA has since proposed a move to a random suffix, but has solicited feedback from stakeholders on which suffix style- random or meaningful- they prefer.
+In its first biosimilar approval (March 2015), the U.S. FDA assigned a meaningful suffix to Zarxio (filgrastim-sndz), in which "-sndz" referred to its manufacturer, Sandoz.
+Subsequent biosimilars approved by the FDA were named using a random four-letter suffix approach.
+For example: infliximab-dyyb (approved April 2016) and etanercept-szzs (approved August 2016).